View Categories

 Minimum of 3 Profitable Days

-Minimum Profit Per Day: 0.5% of your previous day’s balance
+Minimum Profit Per Day: 0.5% of your previous day’s balance and equity level

 These rules apply to all challenge types unless otherwise specified.
+Resets are applied when moving from phase to phase, when moving from phase to funded, and after each successful payout.

 What Does This Mean? #